-The mission of the Notre Dame de Namur University Department of Public Safety is the protection of life and property by providing a safe and secure living, learning and working environment for students, staff, faculty and visitors.
-The Department of Public Safety will achieve this through the enforcement of Notre Dame de Namur University policies, procedures and regulations as well as local, state and federal laws.
+The goal of the Notre Dame de Namur University Department of Public Safety is to protect of life and property by providing a safe and secure living, learning, and working environment for students, staff, faculty, and visitors.
+The Department of Public Safety works to achieve this through the enforcement of Notre Dame de Namur University policies, procedures and regulations as well as local, state and federal laws.

-Message from the Director of Public Safety
+Message from the President

 Thank you for taking the time to read the annual security report.

-Whether you are faculty, staff, student, or visitor, the Public Safety Department is here to provide you with a safe and secure environment and to meet the educational goals of this institution.
-We serve the community by providing professional security services seven days a week.
-The Department is committed to providing the campus community with proactive, positive, and professional safety services that are courteous and service-driven.
-It is my expectation that the professionally-trained members of our department will continually be guided by integrity and a service-oriented mindset to help ensure the safety of our community and support to the University and its visitors that is in keeping with the core values and hallmarks of a Notre Dame de Namur learning community.
+Whether you are faculty, staff, student, or visitor, our NDNU Community and Public Safety Department is here to provide you with a safe and secure environment and to meet the educational goals of this institution.
+NDNU is committed to providing the campus community with proactive, positive, and professional safety services that are courteous and service-driven.

+It is my expectation that the professionally-trained members of the public safety team will continually be guided by integrity and a service-oriented mindset to help ensure the safety of our community and support to the University and its visitors that is in keeping with NDNU's Core Values and the Hallmarks of a Notre Dame de Namur Learning Community.